mfigurski80/tilde-search/readme.md

 Not creepy at all.
 Responsible for:

-* Downloading and creating English frequency dictionary
+* Downloading and creating per-word document-frequency dictionary for tf-idf
-* Storing which websites have been tagged with hash of their content
+* Storing which websites have been tagged with timestamp and hash of content
 * Pulling keywords and tagging websites into general tag dictionary